alexspirgel/sass-flexbox-grid/README.md

 * By design, gutters will only add spacing between grid items.
 If space between grid items and the grid wrapper is needed, add padding directly to the grid wrapper.

 ## Changelog

-#### Version 1.0.1
-* Fixed a bug where passing certain item selector values would result in incorrect child selectors.

 #### Version 1.0.0
 * Initial creation.